tschuehly/htmx-spring-workshop/docs/lab-4-using-spring-beans-to-compose-the-ui.md

 # Lab 4: Using Spring Beans to Compose the UI

-As you have seen in Lab 3 we have a lot of duplication between the `UserManagementComponent` and the `GroupManagement` ViewComponent.\
+As you have seen in Lab 3 we have a lot of duplication between the `UserManagementComponent` and the `GroupManagementComponent` ViewComponent.\

 We start by creating a shared `LayoutComponent` in `auth.web.layout`.
 We have a ViewContext parameter and the modal-related constants.